image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ![Watershed Segmentation](./images/watershed/watershedSegmentation.png)

-The idea behind watershed is that it treats an image as topographic landscape of intensity where ROIs extreme points serve as starting points for basins that should be "filled".
+The idea behind watershed is that it treats an image as topographic landscape of intensity where regions of interest's(ROIs') extreme points serve as starting points for basins that should be "filled".
 Once these basins start getting filled, since they already belong to different regions from the start, even if they touch each other, regions do not get mixed, as if they were limited by a border.
 Hence is the name: watershed filter.

 For instance, here is the same image with applied watershed: